Jean de Vivonne: Du Bourg affair

 During the years 1576 and 1577, the king's brother the duc d'Alençon and the Protestant king of Navarre both undertook negotiations with Philip through the agent Claude du Bourg (brother of the Protestant martyr Anne du Bourg).
 Du Bourg first arrived in Spain in the final days of April 1576 in the covert services of Alençon.
 Du Bourg was to meet with Philip on Alençon's behalf.
 Saint-Gouard endeavoured to combat these negotiations.
 Alençon's representative arrived in Madrid on 20 May.
 Saint-Gouard needed to employ tact in how he handled the representative, as Alençon was the heir apparent to the throne and also presently in rebellion against Henri.
 To this end he decided to consider du Bourg to be an imposter so that he was not operating in direct opposition to the king's brother.
-He warned the secretario Zayas that du Bourg should not be received, but nevertheless Philip received him on 30 May.
+He warned the secretary Zayas that du Bourg should not be received, but nevertheless Philip received him on 30 May.
 Du Bourg informed the Spanish king that Alençon wished to put himself at the service of Philip and prove himself by feats of arms.
-Philip suspected Alençon was seeking the hand of one of his daughters so that he might establish himself as the sovereign of Nederland.
+Philip suspected Alençon was seeking the hand of one of his daughters so that he might establish himself as the sovereign of the Netherlands.
 After waiting three weeks for a response from the Spanish king, du Bourg was provided a vague and unsatisfactory response from the king.
 During these weeks Saint-Gouard was working to discredit du Bourg, and passed Philip a letter from Henri to this effect which described the envoys mission as 'strange and impertinent'.
 Du Bourg was sent back to France with a gift of a gold chain worth around 400 écus.
 Philip opined to his ambassador that Saint-Gouard was furious that he had received du Bourg, but that his policy was not to displease anyone, especially as Alençon might be able to influence his brother in the future.